damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 ## Diversity

 The community consists of people from all over the world, with different backgrounds and opinions.
 We hire globally and encourage hiring in a diverse set of countries.
-We don't discuss religion or politics because it is easy to alienate people that have a minority opinion.
-Feel free to mention you attended a ceremony or rally, but don't mention the religion or party.
 We work to make everyone feel welcome and to increase the participation of underrepresented minorities and nationalities in our community and company.
 An example is our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/).

+1. **Don't bring religion or politics to work** We don't discuss religion or politics because it is easy to alienate people that have a minority opinion.
+Feel free to mention you attended a ceremony or rally, but don't mention the religion or party.
 1. **Quirkiness**: Unexpected and unconventional things make life more interesting.
 Celebrate and encourage quirky gifts, habits, behavior, and points of view.
 An example is our [team call](https://about.gitlab.com/handbook/communication/#team-call) where we spend most of our time talking about what we did in our private lives, from fire-throwing to knitting.
 Open source is a great way to interact with interesting people.
 We try to hire people who think work is a great way to express themselves.